F88/yonokomae/docs/DEVELOPMENT_EN.md

       can revisit code-splitting for seeds.

 - Authoring guidance
-    - Prefer TypeScript seeds under `src/seeds/historical-evidence/...` for type-safety.
+    - Prefer TypeScript seeds under `src/seeds/random-data/...` for type-safety.
 JSON under `seeds/...` remains supported but not preferred.
+    - IDs must be unique across all seeds.
+CI and runtime enforce uniqueness.
+    - No manual registration is required; files are discovered automatically.
     - IDs must be unique across all seeds.
 CI and runtime enforce uniqueness.
     - No manual registration is required; files are discovered automatically.